gitworkflows/meshplay/docs/pages/guides/performance-management/interpreting-performance-test-results.md

 layout: default
 title: Interpreting Performance Test Results
 abstract: This guide is to help users to glean an insights of what the performance tests result should look like.
-permalink: guides/performance/interpreting-performance-test-results
+permalink: guides/performance-management/interpreting-performance-test-results
 type: guides
 category: performance
 language: en
 ---

 Once a performance tests and run, it's disco analysis is performed and test results persisted.
-Results or downloadable and persisted in the [Service Mesh Performance](https://smp-spec.io/) (SMP) format.
+Results or downloadable and persisted in the [Cloud Native Performance](https://smp-spec.io/) format.

 ## Graphical View